whaakman/azure-docs.nl-nl/articles/hdinsight/hdinsight-release-notes.md

 ## <a name="deprecation"></a>Afschaffing

-Apache Storm en ML-services zijn niet beschikbaar is in HDInsight 4.0.
+Apache Storm en ML Services zijn niet beschikbaar in HDInsight 4,0.